unicornmeateth/mistcoin_claim/README.md

 3. Use the "Write Contract" tab
 4. Call `claim` with your amount and proof array

-### Option 2: Direct Claim Instructions
+### Option 2: Use the Unicorn Meat Website
-Visit the [Direct Claim Instructions](https://github.com/unicornmeateth/mistcoin_claim/tree/main) for detailed step-by-step guidance.
+Visit the [Unicorn Meat](https://www.unicornmeateth.com) and find the claim section.

 ## 🔒 Security